How to Refinish Hardwood Floors

 • Secure floorboards: Use finishing nails to secure any loose floorboards before recoating your hardwood flooring.

-2. Be careful when lifting equipment and working on the floor
+2. Be careful when lifting equipment and working on the floor.

 You will also need to put up plastic sheeting to prevent the spread of dust throughout your home.
-Be sure to choose the right type of plastic-based on the desired durability and cover-up vents to keep dust at a minimum.
+Be sure to choose the right type of plastic based on the desired durability, and cover up vents to keep dust at a minimum.

-4. Choose the right sandpaper and floor sander
+4. Choose the right sandpaper and floor sander.

+Begin with coarse-grit sandpaper sufficient to remove the old finish and most surface scratches.
+Avoid using grits coarser than 60; this will help prevent you from damaging the flooring.
 Proceed with abrasives that are gradually finer until you reach the desired degree of smoothness.
 (My preferred progression for a hardwood floor such as oak begins with 60-grit abrasive, goes to 80-grit, and finishes with 100- or 120-grit.)

 Move the floor sander as though you are mowing the lawn.
 Proceed row by row, overlapping runs by half the sander’s width.
 You will have to make numerous passes with each grit.